Dean

 That momentum continued into 2024 and Burmester began season three of LIV Golf with a T3 at the opening event in Mayakoba before landing his first win at LIV Golf Miami in April.

-In a tight finish he beat Sergio Garcia on the second playoff hole to earn the $4million prize money in what he describes as the most competitive win of his career.
+In a tight finish he beat Sergio Garcia on the second playoff hole in what he describes as the most competitive win of his career.

 “To beat one of my childhood heroes that I grew up watching was special,” he told LIV Golf analyst Su-Ann Heng.

-“I distinctly remember watching Sergio jumping around the tree, midair with his legs [at Bay Hill in 2013] and all the amazing things he’s achieved in his career.
+“I distinctly remember watching Sergio jumping around the tree, midair with his legs and all the amazing things he’s achieved in his career.

 “It’s super special to have that moment and for him to be gracious enough in defeat was good and it was definitely the most competitive win of my career.”